pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

-In practice, if [`RedisModule_StreamIteratorNextID()`](#RedisModule_StreamIteratorNextID) is called after a successful call to [`RedisModule_StreamIteratorStart()`](#RedisModule_StreamIteratorStart) and with the same key, it is safe to assume that an `REDISMODULE_ERR` return value means that there are no more entries.
+In practice, if [`RedisModule_StreamIteratorNextID()`](#RedisModule_StreamIteratorNextID) is called after a successful call to [`RedisModule_StreamIteratorStart()`](#RedisModule_StreamIteratorStart) and with the same key, it is safe to assume that an `PHARMAVILLAGEMODULE_ERR` return value means that there are no more entries.

 Use [`RedisModule_StreamIteratorNextField()`](#RedisModule_StreamIteratorNextField) to retrieve the fields and values.
 See the example at [`RedisModule_StreamIteratorStart()`](#RedisModule_StreamIteratorStart).